 Even if you’re taking a staycation, you can still get away from it all for a while

-To say that the past 18 months have been challenging would be an understatement.
+To say that the past couple of years have been challenging would be an understatement.
 Crisis followed by crisis, combined with uncertainty, inequality, and anger have led us to feel less like “we’re all in this together” and more as if we’re experiencing a collective trauma.

-Working from home while balancing other responsibilities such as childcare and homeschooling has made it particularly hard to disconnect this year.
+Working from home while balancing other responsibilities such as childcare and homeschooling has made it particularly hard to disconnect.
 Then there’s the constant doomscrolling that only feeds our anxiety.

 Summer is usually a time when we can slow down and enjoy long, carefree days with friends and family.
 But chances are you feel about as far from carefree as you can get right now.
 Strained relationships after months under the same roof and feeling under pressure to “catch up” on work don’t help.
 What’s the point of taking a vacation anyway?
 It’s not like you can go anywhere!